mbeckem/tiro/README.md

-├── common              -- Reuseable types, macros and functions used by the compiler or the vm ├── compiler            -- Implementation of the compiler │   ├── ast             -- Defines all AST types and associated helpers (e.g. tree traversal) │   ├── bytecode_gen    -- Transforms the internal representation into executable bytecode │   ├── ir              -- Defines the internal representations.
-Contains analysis and optimization.
+├── common              -- Reuseable types, macros and functions used by the compiler or the vm ├── compiler            -- Implementation of the compiler │   ├── ast             -- Defines all AST types and associated helpers (e.g. tree traversal) │   ├── ast_gen         -- Implements the syntax tree -> abstract syntax tree transformation │   ├── bytecode_gen    -- Transforms the internal representation into executable bytecode │   ├── ir              -- Defines the internal representations.
 │   ├── ir_gen          -- Transforms the AST into the internal representation.
-│   ├── parser          -- Lexing and parsing of tiro source code │   └── semantics       -- Semantic analysis passes during compilation ├── run                 -- Implementation of cli tools (currently uses the internal interface) └── vm                  -- Implementation of the virtual machine
+│   ├── ir_passes       -- Optimization and analysis of the internal implementation.
+│   ├── semantics       -- Semantic analysis passes during compilation
+│   └── syntax          -- Source code parser and grammar implementation ├── run                 -- Implementation of cli tools (currently uses the internal interface) └── vm                  -- Implementation of the virtual machine
     ├── handles         -- Handle types for referencing objects on the managed heap